 Next, when you actually get to each site, you will find that many of them have an information panel about which scenes were filmed there, with images that help bring the scene to life.
 We have included images from these panels throughout the post to give you an idea of what to look out for.

-Between these two resources and our post, we think you’re ready to explore the world of Game of Thrones in Northern Ireland!
+Between these two resources and our post, you’re ready to explore the world of Game of Thrones in Northern Ireland.

 Game of Thrones Tours in Ireland

-One great way to see the Game of Thrones locations in Northern Ireland is to take a Game of Thrones tour.
-The tours are a good way to get to a number of locations quickly and easily, and the best tours feature knowledgeable guides who will share images and behind the scenes stories from each filming location.
+A good way to see the Game of Thrones locations in Northern Ireland is to take a Game of Thrones tour.
+Tours are an easy way to get to a number of locations quickly, and the best of them feature knowledgeable guides who will share images and behind the scenes stories from each filming location.

 - This private tour from Belfast to filming locations north of the city, as well as time at the Giant’s Causeway.
 Includes time at Ballintoy, Ballycastle, the Dark Hedges, Carrick-a-Rede rope bridge and more.